The Club has Basic and Advance study guides available. Just click on the class link for contact. $40 each

 Amateur licences are issued at no charge for your first call sign upon successful passing of the Basic exam since 1 April 2000.
 The station itself is no longer licenced with an annual licence fee.
 The amateur operator is the licencee and can hold that licence for life without further examination.
 For self-study, several resources are available online, such as at www.hamstudy.com or this free Cold Lake Amateur Radio Society website for those who cannot attend classes or prefer to act on their own initiative.
 For those who prefer to attend a study course with an instructor, our Sask Alta Radio Club runs a course annually.

-If you have studied by yourself and feel ready to challenge the exam, call Bill at 780-808-6456 or email at firstname.lastname@example.org to make an appointment.
-There is no charge or fee.
+If you have studied by yourself and feel ready to challenge the exam, email us at email@example.com to make an appointment.